Jeremye3180/github-tutorial/README.md

 ###Account setup
-To setup on github, you need to go to this website
+To setup an account on github, you need to go to this website
 https://github.com/

 Follow these directions to create an account

+1. When you arrive at the site, click the green button on the  top right corner that says "sign up"
+   * Create a username and password that you will remember and enter you email as well> click Create an Account
+    (the green button at the bottom of the page)
+2. Then choose a payment plan that works for you and Press the "Finish sign up button" ( green button at the bottom of the page),
+   *_NOTE_: this tutorial will only use the free account 3  You should see your dashboard, if you did, WELCOME TO GITHUB!!!

 ---
 ## Repository Setup